Highlander Shortbread

 - Roll your dough into a ball before forming it into a long sausage (about 5cm in diameter).
 Wrap the sausage-shaped dough in some cling film and transfer to the fridge.
 Leave for about 30 minutes to stiffen slightly.

-- Place the demerara sugar into a spare baking tray, before removing the dough from the fridge and roll the sausage-shaped dough through the sugar, ensuring it's completely coated.
+- Place the demerara sugar and cinnamon (if using) into a spare baking tray, before removing the dough from the fridge and roll the sausage-shaped dough through the sugar, ensuring it's completely coated.

 - Bake in your pre-heated oven for around 10-15 minutes until the tops are lightly golden.